qpfiffer/qpfiffer.com/posts/2025-04-08-Tin_Cup_Creek.markdown

 *A nice boof mid-rapid, higher up*

-Our first section was definitely different than the evening before, it opened up and a more wood was present.
+Our first section was definitely different than the evening before, it opened up and more wood was present.
 We had okay-lines through some marginal rapids, and did a couple wood portages.
 There was an incredible ~5-8 foot boof that would have been really sweet if it hand't been for the tree stuck in it.